Next Start

 Dyno Tuning Checklist

-Before a dyno tuning session, it’s important that a vehicle is prepped.
+Before a dyno tuning session, it’s important that the vehicle is prepped.
 This means having parts and systems in the best condition possible so the most accurate readings can come from the dyno pulls.

 Any leaks or mechanical issues can affect the results you get from a dynamometer, which is why you want to be sure to tune up your ride.
 Preparing a checklist of what to focus on can help:

-• Plugs and filters: Be sure to check different plugs on the vehicle to ensure they’re clean and in good condition.
+• Plugs and filters: Be sure to check the different plugs on the vehicle to ensure they’re clean and in good condition.
 This goes for the air, oil and fuel filters as well.

 • Fluids: Going into a dyno tuning session with fresh oil, as well as transmission and differential fluids, can help things go smoothly.
-Ensure there are no leaky plugs or gaskets, and make sure you have plenty of fuel in the tank.
+Ensure there are no leaky plugs or gaskets and make sure you have plenty of fuel in the tank.

-• Belts and hoses: Dyno tuning sessions can be hard on the engine, so any weak or old belts and hoses could be at risk for tearing or bursting.
+• Belts and hoses: Dyno tuning sessions can be hard on the engine, so any weak or old belts and hoses could be at risk of tearing or bursting.
 Be sure yours are in good shape.

 • Tires: Your car’s tires run directly on rollers during a dyno pull, so you’ll want to be sure they’re in good condition and have proper traction.
 You don’t want to risk popping a tire on a dynamometer — it can put you and others at risk.